bugfinn/practsite-react/README.md

 # Exclusive - E-commerce Website

 A pixel-perfect e-commerce website built with React, replicating a professional Figma design with exact precision.

 ## 🎯 Project Overview

 This project is a **pixel-to-pixel implementation** of an e-commerce website design from Figma.
 Every element, spacing, color, and interaction has been carefully crafted to match the original design specifications.

+⚠️ **Disclaimer:** This is a **practice/portfolio project** — a pixel-perfect clone of a Figma design.
+It is a static frontend with no real backend, payments, or authentication.
+No products are actually for sale.

 ## ✨ Features